MarcusHsieh/Unity-Board-Game/README.md

 ![3rd Iteration Gameboard](doc/3Iter_Gameboard.jpg)

-I completed the gameboard and was able to create my first minigame (Barrel Barrage) which was basically a dodge the falling blocks survival game where the last player standing wins.
+I completed the gameboard and was able to create my first minigame (Barrel Barrage) which is basically a dodge the falling blocks survival game where the last player standing wins.

 ![Barrel Barrage Minigame](doc/Minigame_BarrelBarrage.jpg)